 'A stylish, suspenseful quartet of novellas tinged with the supernatural' Daily Mail

-In the titular novella, a Pennsylvania academic discovers a terrifying trauma from her past after inheriting a house in Cardiff, Maine from someone she has never heard of.
-In 'Miao Dao', a pubescent girl overcome with loneliness befriends a feral cat that becomes her protector from the increasingly aggressive males that surround her.
+A Pennsylvania academic unearths a terrifying trauma from her past after inheriting a house in Cardiff, Maine from a stranger.
+A lonely pubescent girl befriends a feral cat that protects her from the increasingly aggressive men that surround her.

-A brilliant but shy college sophomore realizes she is pregnant and, distraught, allows a distinguished visiting professor to take her under his wing in 'Phantomwise: 1972'.
-And in 'The Surviving Child', a widower remarries, but his young wife is haunted by his dead wifes voice dancing in the wind.
+A brilliant but shy college sophomore realizes she is pregnant and, distraught, allows a distinguished visiting professor to take her under his wing.
+And a widower remarries, but finds his young bride haunted by his dead wife's voice dancing in the wind.

 'Both haunting and sublime' Literary Review.

 'An unsettling read worth every resulting jump in the night ...
 [Oates is a] literary goddess' Daily Mail.

 'As usual with Oates, it is horribly readable, but driven by something disturbingly like genuine misanthropy' Sunday Times.